shathaway/kadira-notes/Kadira-Notes.md

 # OSP Kadira APM
 This is the Oregon State government implementation of the **kadira-open/kadira-server**.
-OSP Kadira APM project creates a general purpose in-house Meteor Application Monitoring system.
+OSP Kadira APM project creates a general purpose in-house Meteor Application Performance Monitoring system.
-The Meteor software development framework and the OSP Kadira APM is currently used for in-house software development products.
+The Meteor software development framework and the OSP Kadira APM are currently used for in-house software development products.
 The OSP Kadira APM can be used to monitor any Meteor application that is created or installed for in-house use.